Official experimental Universal Credit statistics and how the department will manage the release of further statistics.

-- the majority of starters to Universal Credit were males, nearly 70%, and almost 60% were under 25 years old
+- the majority of starters to Universal Credit were males, 70%, and around 50% were under 25 years old

 We have published official statistics on the national roll out of Universal Credit following guidelines set by the UK Statistics Authority.
 These make sure that the published statistics achieve a satisfactory balance between timeliness and data quality.

 Future releases of Universal Credit statistics have been aligned with the Office for National Statistics (ONS) Labour Market Statistics (LMS) release dates to provide a coherent picture of the labour market to be presented at the same time.
 These dates have been pre-announced for the whole of 2015.

 DWP will only release statistics and management information on Universal Credit that are part of its publication strategy.
 This is designed to ensure that statistics are placed into the public domain in a clear and controlled way.

 National data from the new IT systems for Universal Credit

 The data source for Universal Credit will eventually allow a wide range of breakdowns to be published.
 These will become available gradually as the IT system is introduced.
 As the plans for the IT system are not yet finalised, it is not possible to give a definitive list of what statistics we can provide.
 Examples of the kind of statistics that we aim to produce are: